wq/django-rest-pandas/README.md

 The default `PandasView` will serve up all of the available data from the provided model in a simple tabular form.
 You can also use a `PandasViewSet` if you are using Django REST Framework's [ViewSets] and [Routers], or a `PandasSimpleView` if you would just like to serve up some data without a Django model as the source.

 ### Implementation Notes
 The underlying implementation is a set of [serializers] that take the normal serializer result and put it into a dataframe.
-Then, the included [renderers] generate the output using the built in Pandas functionality.
+Then, the included [renderers] generate the output using the built in pandas functionality.

 Perhaps counterintuitively, the CSV renderer is the default in Django REST Pandas, as it is the most stable and useful for API building.
-While the Pandas JSON serializer is improving, the primary reason for making CSV the default is the compactness it provides over JSON when serializing time series data.
-This is particularly valuable for Pandas dataframes, in which:
+While the pandas JSON serializer is improving, the primary reason for making CSV the default is the compactness it provides over JSON when serializing time series data.
+This is particularly valuable for pandas dataframes, in which:

  - each record has the same keys, and
  - there are (usually) no nested objects

-While a normal CSV file only has a single row of column headers, Pandas can produce files with nested columns.
+While a normal CSV file only has a single row of column headers, pandas can produce files with nested columns.
 This is a useful way to provide metadata about time series that is difficult to represent in a plain CSV file.
 However, it also makes the resulting CSV more difficult to parse.
-For this reason, you may be interested in [wq/pandas.js], a d3 extension for loading the complex CSV generated by Pandas Dataframes.
+For this reason, you may be interested in [wq/pandas.js], a d3 extension for loading the complex CSV generated by pandas Dataframes.

 ```javascript
 // mychart.js